samjones1001/pocket-clone-frontend/README.md

 ## Tests

-Prior to running the tests please ensure that you have installed all required dependencies as per the instructions in the [Setup and Running section](#setup-and-running).
+Prior to running the tests please ensure that you have installed all required dependencies as per the instructions in the [Setup and Running section](#setup-and-running) section.
 Once dependencies are installed, the tests can be run from the root directory of the project with `npm run test`